enthought/mayavi/docs/source/mayavi/data.rst

     and the cell data is stored in the `.cell_data` attribute.

-    In addition the data arrays have an associated name, which is used in Mayavi to specify on which data component module or filter apply (eg using the`SetActiveAttribute` filter.
+    In addition the data arrays have an associated name, which is used in Mayavi to specify on which data component module or filter apply (eg: using the`SetActiveAttribute` filter).

 All VTK arrays, whether it be for data or position, are exposed as (n, 3) numpy arrays for 3D components, and flat (n, ) array for 1D components.